naman2304/notes/ddia.md

     * write intermediate result to a file, and inspect that, if ok, pipe it to next stage.
 * The UNIX approach works best if a program simply uses `stdin` and `stdout`.
 This allows a shell user to wire up the input and output in whatever way they want; the program doesn't know or care where the input is coming from and where the output is going to.
 Pipes let you attach the stdout of one process to the stdin of another process (with a small in-memory buffer, and without writing the entire intermediate data stream to disk).

+Hadoop consists of 2 components: HDFS (storage) and MapReduce (processing)

+### HDFS
+* is based on the _shared-nothing_ principle, requiring no special hardware, only computers connected by a conventional datacenter network.
+* consists of a daemon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
+A central server called the _NameNode_ keeps track of which file blocks are stored on which machine (_DataNode_).
+Thus, HDFS creates one big filesystem that can use the space on the disks of all machines running the daemon.
+* **Fault Tolerance**: In order to tolerate machine and disk failures, file blocks are replicated on multiple machines.
+Replication may mean simply several copies of the same data on multiple machines, or an _erasure coding_ scheme such as Reed-Solomon codes, which allow lost data to be recovered with low storage overhead than full replication.
+* **Extensibility**: building block for MapReduce, and data flow engines (Spark, Tez, Flink), and other databases (OLTP like HBase, OLAP like Impala)

 ### MapReduce

 * MapReduce is a bit like UNIX tools, but distributed across potentially thousands of machines (single MapReduce job is comparable to a single Unix process).
 * Running a MapReduce job normally does not modify the input and does not have any side effects other than producing the output.
 * While Unix tools use `stdin` and `stdout` as input and output, MapReduce jobs read and write files on a distributed filesystem.
 In Hadoop, that filesystem is called HDFS (Hadoop Distributed File System), an open source reimplementation of Google File System (GFS).
 Other distributed filesystems are GlusterFS, and other object storage services are Amazon S3 and Microsoft Azure Blob Storage.
-Hadoop consists of 2 components: HDFS (storage) and MapReduce (processing)
-* HDFS
-  * is based on the _shared-nothing_ principle, requiring no special hardware, only computers connected by a conventional datacenter network.
-  * consists of a daemon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
-A central server called the _NameNode_ keeps track of which file blocks are stored on which machine.
-Thus, HDFS creates one big filesystem that can use the space on the disks of all machines running the daemon.
-  * In ordre to tolerate machine and disk failures, file blocks are replicated on multiple machines.
-Replication may mean simply several copies of the same data on multiple machines, or an _erasure coding_ scheme such as Reed-Solomon codes, which allow lost data to be recovered with low storage overhead than full replication.
-* MapReduce
 * is a programming framework with which you can write code to process large datasets in a distributed filesystem like HDFS.
   1. Read a set of input files, and break it up into _records_.
 This is handled by input parser.
   2. Call the mapper function to extract a key and value from each input record.
   3. Sort all of the key-value pairs by key.
 This is implicit in MapReduce -- output of mapper is always sorted before it is given to reducer.
   4. Call the reducer function to iterate over the sorted key-value pairs.
 * **Mapper**: Called once for every input record, and its job is to extract the key and value from the input record.
 For each record, can generate any number of k-v pairs (including none).
 Does not keep any state from one input to other -- all records treated independently.
 * **Reducer**: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of values.
 Can generate any number of records.
 Output records are written to a file on distributed filesystem
 * **Properties**
   * MapReduce programming model has separated the physical network communication aspects of the computation (getting the data to the right machine) from the application logic (processing the data once you have it).
   * MapReduce can parallelise a computation across many machines, without you having to write code to explicitly handle the parallelism.
 The mapper and reducer only operate on one record at a time; they don't need to know where their input is coming from or their output is going to.
   * In Hadoop MapReduce, the mapper and reducer are each a Java class that implements a particular interface.
 In MongoDB and CouchDB, they are JavaScript functions.
   * The reduce side of the computation is also partitioned.
 While the number of map tasks is determined by the number of input file blocks, the number of reduce tasks is configured by the job author.
 To ensure that all key-value pairs with the same key end up in the same reducer, the framework uses a hash of the key to determine which reducer task should receive a particular key-value pair.
   * The key-value pair must be sorted, but the dataset is likely too large to be sorted with a conventional sorting algorithm on a single machine.
 Sorting is performed in stages.
 First, each map task partitions its output by reducer, based on hash of the key.
 Each of these partitions is written to a sorted file on mapper's local disk (like LSM).
 Whenever a mapper finishes reading its input file and writing its sorted output files, the MapReduce scheduler notifies the reducers that they can start fetching the output files from that mapper.
 The reducers connect to each of the mappers and download the files of sorted key-value pairs for their partition.
 Process of partitioning by reducer, sorting and copying data partitions from mappers to reducers is called **_shuffle_**.
 The reduce task takes the files from the mappers and merges them together, preserving the sort order.
 * **Advantages**
   * The MapReduce scheduler tries to run each mapper on one of the machines that stores a replica of the input file, _putting the computation near the data_ -- saves copying the input file over the network, reducing network load and increasing locality.
+  * Can run arbitrary code
+  * Designed for fault tolerance

 #### Joins
 * It is common in datasets for one record to have an association with another record: a _foreign key_ in a relational model, a _document reference_ in a document model, or an _edge_ in graph model.
 If the query involves joins, it may require multiple index lookups.
 MapReduce has no concept of indexes.